 Israeli couscous is an ideal side dish for lunches, potlucks, or BBQs.
 The best thing is you can freeze this Israeli couscous and use it in soups in addition to salads.

 Roasted veggies and tahini sauce are an incredible pair to create a scrumptious side dish.
 The smoothy, creamy tahini sauce will bring your roasted vegetables to a new height.
 This dish is so simple, but it can make you addicted.

 While baking your vegetables, make the tahini sauce by mixing all ingredients until smooth.
 After your roasted vegetables are ready, put them on a plate, add za’atar, and pour tahini sauce over your dish.
 Then, you can sprinkle roasted pine nuts and serve them with bread.

-This healthy quinoa tabbouleh salad features gluten-free quinoa, fresh herbs, and vegetables, making it a light and tasty side dish for any meal.
+This healthy quinoa tabbouleh salad features gluten-free quinoa, fresh herbs, and vegetables, making it a tasty gluten-free side dish for any meal.

 Tabbouleh salad is a conventional salad packed with plenty of parleys, lemon juice, bulgur, and other veggies like cucumbers and tomatoes.
 This recipe calls for quinoa instead of bulgur to make it a gluten-free dish.

 You can also season your salad with olive oil and pepper or any seasonings you like to have the best side dish with a unique flavor.